matryx/nanome-docs/docs/plugins/vault.md

 ---
-Title: Web Loader
+Title: Nanome Vault
 ---

-# Web Loader
+# Nanome Vault

-The Nanome Web Loader allows for the distribution of files (PDB, SDF, PDF, PPT, etc.) to be drag-and-dropped into a web interface to be made available inside of the Nanome VR software.
+The Nanome Nanome Vault allows for the distribution of files (PDB, SDF, PDF, PPT, etc.) to be drag-and-dropped into a web interface to be made available inside of the Nanome VR software.

 ## Installation (Windows)

 Required dependencies:
 - Python3 & Pip
 - Nanome Library
-- Nanome-Loaders Plugin
+- Nanome Vault Plugin

 Optional dependencies:
 - Ghostscript (required for pdf support)